JackSzwergold/Writing/memories/Phil Howard at Castilian Communications.md

 Never mind that I genuinely never saw such videos at any of the video stores near me in Brighton Beach or in any neighborhood nearby.
 I nodded in agreement to end the conversation and went back to doing what I was there to do: Drink beer and eat snacks on a dumpy couch in a dumpy apartment somewhere in Williamsburg in 1991.
 To party.

-***

 When Monday came around I tried to figure out what I would say to Phil.
 I mean even if I knew video stores near me that rented creepy stuff like that, I didn’t want to share them with him.
 I didn’t consider his request “slumming” at the time, but in retrospect that clearly is what it was.
 The guy fetishized death, but I was also fetishizing the unfamiliar neighborhoods of others in New York; the places a guy like him would consider “edgy” and “rough.”
 Places where he can parachute in, get some “edge” and leave.

 But as the day went on Phil never touched on the subject or asked me about the list of video stores.
 As the week passed, he never asked about it at all in anyway even when we interacted about other things.
 Either he forgot about it or just didn’t care, but it was all a relief.

 The week simply went on as it usually did: We worked and did our jobs and that was that.

-***

-*Phil Howard at Castilian Communications(c) Copyright by Jack Szwergold; written on January 25, 2020.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*